 The Engine Laboratory contains a variety of internal combustion engines installed on dynamometer stands that can be used for studies of diesel and spark-ignition engines.
 The facilities include a chassis dynamometer and instrumentation for evaluating engine performance, measuring exhaust gas emissions, and measuring noise.
 Studies can be conducted using a variety of fuels.

-The Fluid Dynamics/Thermal Science Lab contains equipment to illustrate the principles of fluid flow and heat transfer, and familiarize students with hydraulic machines, refrigeration cycles, and their instrumentation.
+The Fluid Dynamics/Thermal Science Lab contains equipment to illustrate the principles of fluid flow and familiarize students with hydraulic machines, refrigeration cycles, and their instrumentation.
 The lab also contains a subsonic wind tunnel equipped with an axial flow fan with adjustable pitch blades to study aerodynamics.
 Research tools include modern non-intrusive flow measurement systems.
 Visit the website.